afoxinsocks/foxie-clock/ELECTRONICS.md

 Trim the excess height of the button leads.

 **NOTE:** It is not important to get them flush.
-They just to be trimmed to be about the same height as the LEDs, so that the lid sits correctly inside the case.
+They just need to be trimmed to be about the same height as the LEDs, so that the lid sits correctly inside the case.

 **NOTE:** It's a good idea to reflow the solder on these joints after being trimmed.